 “Hoping to spread it around by supporting local small business, shopping where I might not normally shop, getting takeout until restaurants reopen, etc.” – Deb

 If you’ve taken care of all your needs and emergency fund, plus you’re making good progress on goals and giving, you could spend a portion on something fun.
-Or if you’ve taken care of all of your needs, emergency fund, goals, and giving, you could spend your entire stimulus check on fun!
+Or if you’ve taken care of all of your needs, emergency fund, goals, and giving, you could spend the entirety of your windfall on fun!
 And while you’re having fun, you can support local small businesses by buying from them (or buying gift certificates) to help support your local economy.

-Now that you’ve got a sense of priorities, it’s time to decide how to use that stimulus check.
+Now that you’ve got a sense of priorities, it’s time to decide how to use those extra dollars.
 You can use it all on your top priority.
 Or, if you’ve got money left over after your top priority is covered, you can use the rest for your next priority.
 And especially when it comes to goals, giving and fun, you can mix and match.

-And again, remember, there’s no one “right” way to spend a stimulus check.
-How you use your stimulus check will be a judgment call based on what you need and what’s most important to you.
+And again, remember, there’s no one “right” way to use it.
+How you use that money will be a judgment call based on what you need and what’s most important to you.